 - No income tax will be due in Spain until partial or full surrender, which enables active portfolio management under the policy.
 If the policy is surrendered outside of Spain, for instance if the couple were to move back to Denmark, there is a fiscal “step-up” regime in Denmark, i.e. there is no taxation of gains accrued while they lived in Spain.
-Moreover, there is no exit tax when relocating from Spain if the wealth is held through a life assurance policy.
+Moreover, there is no exit tax when relocating from Spain if the wealth is held through a life insurance policy.

 - No Danish PAL tax will apply to the pension plans while they are living in Spain.

-- No double taxation treaty exists between Denmark and Spain, so by putting the assets in a Luxembourg life assurance policy, double taxation on dividends, interest and gains will be avoided thanks to bilateral tax treaties put in place by Luxembourg with these countries.
+- No double taxation treaty exists between Denmark and Spain, so by putting the assets in a Luxembourg life insurance policy, double taxation on dividends, interest and gains will be avoided thanks to bilateral tax treaties put in place by Luxembourg with these countries.

-- Through the application of the Spanish “joint-limit” scheme, investing and managing assets and income under a life assurance policy could lead to tax benefits in terms of Wealth Tax should the policyholder not surrender the policy.
+- Through the application of the Spanish “joint-limit” scheme, investing and managing assets and income under a life insurance policy could lead to tax benefits in terms of Wealth Tax should the policyholder not surrender the policy.